Gaza crossing opens for foreign passport holders and wounded as Israeli strikes pound refugee camp

 The toll from Tuesday's strikes was also unknown, though the director of a nearby hospital said hundreds were killed or wounded.
 Israel said those strikes killed dozens of militants, including a senior Hamas commander who was involved in the militants' bloody Oct.
 7 rampage that ignited the war, and destroyed militant tunnels beneath the buildings.

+In a sign of increasing alarm over the war among Arab countries, Jordan on Wednesday recalled its ambassador from Israel and told Israel's ambassador to remain out of the country.
+Jordan, a key U.S. ally, signed a peace deal with Israel in 1994, the second Arab country after Egypt to do so.

+Jordan’s Deputy Prime Minister, Ayman al-Safadi, who is also the foreign minister, said the return of the ambassadors is linked to Israel “stopping its war on Gaza … and the humanitarian catastrophe it is causing.”
+He warned of the potential of the conflict to spread, threatening “the security of the entire region.”

-The strikes came as Israeli ground forces pushed to the outskirts of Gaza City, days after launching a new phase of the war that Israel's leaders say will be long and difficult.
+Israeli ground forces were pushing to the outskirts of Gaza City, days after launching a new phase of the war that Israel's leaders say will be long and difficult.
 As when Israeli troops first pushed into Gaza in larger numbers over the weekend, internet and phone service was cut for several hours Wednesday.

 The isolated Palestinian enclave, home to 2.3 million people, is in the grip of a severe humanitarian crisis amid a siege imposed by Israel in the wake of the Oct.
 7 attack.
 Over half the population has fled their homes, and supplies of food, medicine, water and fuel are running low.
 A territory-wide blackout has left hospitals reliant on generators that could shut down soon as Israel has barred all fuel imports.